TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 #### Communication
 Shards have several ways of communicating with people.
 Some Shards can speak directly into the minds of others, while others can listen.
 A Shard can also communicate with a person directly through dreams or visions, and even take on a physical form -- a puppet of sorts, serving as a Physical outlet for communication.
 While the use of visions and speaking directly into a mind are limited to a single person, a puppet can be seen by many people.
+Shards are capable of inserting not just words, but images and ideas into the minds of people.
+Furthermore, they are capable of granting people brief glimpses into the Spiritual Realm.
 A Shard can also communicate directly with [[Cognitive Shadow\|Cognitive Shadows]].

 #### Physical Manifestation